 Discussion:

-Ericsson: In favour of using specific command, where only the information requested is retrieved, i.e. not send RAT Type and deduce the needed info from it.
+Ericsson: In favour of using specific command, where only the information requested is retrieved, i.e. not send a RAT Type and deduce the needed info from it.
 Proposal to go back to the original document presented at the last meeting.

 Alcatel-Lucent: a bunch of whole information provided by a location information request other Sh already.